Fana, Bergen

 Fana is a borough of the city of Bergen in Vestland county, Norway.
 The borough makes up the southeastern part of the municipality of Bergen.
-The borough was once part of the historic municipality of Fana which was incorporated into Bergen in 1972.
+The borough was once part of the historic Fana Municipality which was incorporated into Bergen in 1972.
 The old municipality was much larger than the present-day borough of Fana.
 It also included all of the present-day boroughs of Ytrebygda and Fyllingsdalen as well as the southern part of the present-day boroughs of Årstad.
 As of 1 January 2012, Fana had a population of 39,216.

 Toponymy

 "The name is really [a] farm name, in Old Norse fani, which probably means swampland or myrlende" (or fen), according to the Store norske leksikon.

 Geography

 Fana is the geographically largest of the city's boroughs, with an area of 151 km2.
 Most major industries in Fana are located near the neighborhood of Nesttun (which was the administrative centre of the old Fana municipality).
 The northeastern part is dominated by residential areas, being home to the majority of the borough's population, while the rest of the borough contains mostly forest, mountains, some farmland, in addition to a few settlements.
 The mountain Livarden lies along the northeastern boundary of the borough.